2222-01-05

 A live chat-box is easy and quick to use.
 Most people are accustomed to chat boxes so there is no risk of intimidating the customers.

-This approach is informal and renders quick results, both for the customer and support team.
+This approach is informal and renders quick results, both for the customer and the support team.

 Live chat is a promising service that seems to offer enhanced customer satisfaction.
 ICMI has compiled a list of results outlining the success of live chat.